macdylan/Snapmaker2Plugin/README.en-us.md

     6. If possible, make sure that your computer and the  Snapmaker 2 have good wifi reception with your router to eliminate the chance of network issues.

 - Select the device you want to send and click Send to
-- Tap Yes in Snapmaker 2 touchscreen WiFi Connection Request
+- Tap Yes in Snapmaker 2 touchscreen WiFi Connection Request (only required the first time after boot)
+- Tap disconnect on the touchscree or wait for touchscreen to return to home
+- Tap start buton on touchscreen
+- Tap files that was just downloaded
+- Tap start (or adjust settings as needed)

+Once printing has started you can close Cura as all progress is monitored on the Snapmakers touscreen

 - Go back to Cura and click the Continue button and wait for the file to be sent

     ![](_snapshots/screen_auth.png)